TruDomes explain the changes to planning laws for temporary campsites

 What are permitted development rights?

-What has changed under the new laws?
+What has changed under the new planning laws temporary campsites?

 Prior to the new laws, farmers and landowners could operate pop-up glampsites for up to 28 days per year without needing to apply for extra planning permission.
 Following a consultation, a new law came into effect from 26 July 2023 which has extended PDR to 60 days per year.